dragonmantank/PhpORM/README.md

     $fluffy->setDao($dao); // We want to override the built-in DAO
     $fluffy->shelter_id = 5;
     $fluffy->save(); // This will save it back to the ArrayStorage DAO

+## Command Line Interface
+PhpORM has basic command line interface for interacting with entities.
+Currently it supports creating an SQL block from an entity based upon the DocBlock comments on an entity properties.
+The CLI is very ugly at this stage.

+### Set up Bootstrap
+In bin/phporm-bootstrap.php, edit the set_include_path() function to include any paths for where your Entities are stored.

+### Running the CLI
+You can generate an SQL block with the following format:

+    $ /path/to/php phporm-generate-tables <Class Name> <Table Name>

+If you had an entity called MyApp_Entity_Messages and you wanted to create a table called 'messages', you would do the following:

+    $ /path/to/php phporm-generate-tables MyApp_Entity_Messages messages